Operation Brother Sam: Provisional government and state of belligerency

 The December 1963 contingency plan set a condition for logistical support:

 Similarly, at the time of the coup the State Department specified that fuel and ammunition supplies could come only after "the point at which some group having a reasonable claim to legitimacy is able to formally request recognition and assistance from us and if possible from other American republics."
-The situation of insurgency or belligerency would regularize the opposition on a legal level.
-The constitution of this new government, however, would depend on it, suggesting the contact of Brazilian conspirators with the American plans.
+The state of insurgency or belligerency would regularize the opposition on a legal level.
+It was up to Brazilian oppositionists to create this new government, which suggests they were in contact with American plans.
 The link between this idea and the Brazilian conspiracy was senator Afonso Arinos de Melo Franco.